How to Fix an Overheating Laptop: 3 Key Tips and Solutions

 In parallel, slimmer cases pack an increasing number of processors and stronger graphics cards support bigger screens with higher resolutions.
 These developments come at a cost: excess heat.

-The greatest threat for your laptop, except for your your coffee mug, is overheating.
+The greatest threat for your laptop, except for your coffee, is overheating.
 It can cause hardware failure and permanent damage.
-In this article I will introduce ways that you can prevent or fix an overheating laptop and thus improve the performance and the extend the lifespan of your laptop.
+Let me show you how to prevent or fix an overheating laptop and thus improve the performance and extend the lifespan of your computer.

 How Do You Know Your Laptop Is Overheating?

-A sure sign that your notebook gets too hot is when your fan always runs at maximum speed.
-You may also experience reduced performance because the CPU cuts back its clock speed to escape heat pressure.
-Moreover, the fail safe software may trigger a sudden shutdown to prevent hardware damage.
+A sure sign that your computer is overheating is when your fan is always running at maximum speed.
+You may also experience reduced performance because an overheating CPU cuts back its clock speed to escape heat pressure.
+Moreover, the fail-safe software may trigger a sudden shut down to prevent hardware damage.